spenc3004/ServiceTitan/README.md

 3. Then using your tenant ID, client ID, and Client Secret login.

-4. Select a start and end date an clcik get to retrieve the completed jobs between those two dates.
+4. Select a start and end date an click get to retrieve the completed jobs between those two dates.

 Congrats now you have a list of information about those completed jobs that you can use (ethically and responsibly)